 - It facilitates the professional development of TII staff and helps them to stay abreast of current advances in science and technology.

-- To provide and/or improve standards, specifications and procedures
+- provide and/or improve standards, specifications and procedures,

-- To assist in the professional development of staff and enhancement of TII operations.
+- assist in the professional development of staff and enhancement of TII operations.